nicolasdb/nicolasdb.github.io/_portfolio/quest-gamification.md

 ---
 ### Context

-2016, I was browsing the TED talk web site and then, I discover this:
+2016, I was browsing the TED talks and then, I discover this:

 {% include video id="dE1DuBesGYM" provider="youtube" %}
 *Games like World of Warcraft give players the means to save worlds, and incentive to learn the habits of heroes.
 What if we could harness this gamer power to solve real-world problems?
 Jane McGonigal says we can, and explains how.*